Germany–Poland relations: Following accession to the European Union (2004–present)

+On 2 July 2024, the Polish-German intergovernmental consultations took place in Warsaw.
+Prime Minister Donald Tusk and Chancellor Olaf Scholz stressed the close relationship between the two countries and announced a joint action plan for a more intense cooperation between Poland and Germany in key areas including security and defence, support for Ukraine in the context of the ongoing Russian invasion, business relations, enlargement of the EU and questions regarding history.

+2025 Polish–German border crisis is an ongoing crisis between Germany and Poland, sparked by claims of illegal migration encouraged by the German police.

 Resident diplomatic missions

 Polish diplomatic missions in Germany

 Poland has an embassy in Berlin and consulates-general in Cologne, Hamburg and Munich.

 German diplomatic missions in Poland

 Germany has an embassy in Warsaw and consulates-general in Gdańsk, Kraków and Wrocław and a consulate in Opole.